equalitie/EchoChamber/README.md

 Edit and save config.yml before continuing.

+As well, EchoChamber spawns a prosody daemon on demand - any other prosody instance on the system must be stopped before a test can run.

 EchoChamber has several command line options, but all are optional:
 - `-c/--config` may be used to specify a custom configuration file (default is `config.yml`)
 - `-d/--data` specifies the path to the data file describing the tests to be run by EchoChamber (default is `data.yml`)